astralfrontier/astralfrontier.org-OLD/src/blog/2015-10-01-top-ten-supertropes.md

 "Yes, I can."
 Great - expect me to buy your book without reservation.

-"Much of this is optional, the GM can take or leave any part of it." probably okay, there's nothing wrong with presenting possibilities.
+"Much of this is optional, the GM can take or leave any part of it."
+This is okay, there's nothing wrong with presenting possibilities.

 "It doesn't have to make coherent sense."
 Yeah, you lost me here.
 I spent three months writing [Villains Victorious!] in an attempt